chauncey-garrett/zsh-prompt-garrett/README.md

 ### Right Prompt (RPROMPT)

-The right prompt is contains useful information but will be removed when long commands are typed.
+The right prompt contains useful information but is removed for long commands.

 ![](img/garrett-prompt-rprompt-removal.gif "rprompt removal")